PhilippMDoerner/GTK-Experiment/README.md

 And to run the application:

 ```
-$ flatpak-builder --run flatpak_app build-aux/flatpak/<application_id>.json
+$ flatpak-builder --run flatpak_app build-aux/flatpak/<application_id>.json <application_id>
 ```

 ## References

 For the next steps in your application development journey, visit the following links:

-* Read our [Developer Documentation](https://developer.gnome.org/documentation/) for tutorials and references.
+- Read our [Developer Documentation](https://developer.gnome.org/documentation/) for tutorials and references.
-* Read our [Human Interface Guidelines](https://developer.gnome.org/hig/) to learn the best practices for designing a GNOME application.
+- Read our [Human Interface Guidelines](https://developer.gnome.org/hig/) to learn the best practices for designing a GNOME application.
-* Visit [gjs.guide](https://gjs.guide/) for a comprehensive overview of GJS.
+- Visit [gjs.guide](https://gjs.guide/) for a comprehensive overview of GJS.
-* If you plan to host your repo on GitHub, set up [flatpak-github-actions](https://github.com/flatpak/flatpak-github-actions).
+- If you plan to host your repo on GitHub, set up [flatpak-github-actions](https://github.com/flatpak/flatpak-github-actions).